marcobacis/marcobacis.github.io/content/static/now.md

 So, what am I doing right now?

+* Just got married 💍

 * Working at [Zupit](https://zupit.it) as Full-Stack (.NET + Angular) Software Engineer

 * Trying some coding challenges ([github repo](https://github.com/marcobacis/coding-challenges)) in Rust 🦀 (for now)

-* Exercising and getting ready for my marriage 💍

 <br/>